drbean/scratch/cur/media/session3/slides.md

 - Who: John Doe, Jr, 3 years old, Lyle Bloom (Sanitation Engineer for the Water Resources Department)
 - What: A ring, sending workers down 3 miles of community sewer pipes
 - When: Ring dropped down toilet 3 weeks ago, found on Monday.
-- Where: Clermont County, Ohio
+- Where: Clermont County, Ohio, 3 miles from the Doe family's home
 - Why: Doe family paid county 3,000 dollars to find ring
 - How: Workers went down into sewers, sucked up debris (excrement, toilet tissue, etc) with pumps, sifted it with screens
 - How much: 4,000 man hours.